hsuanchih/Scribbles/iOS-OSX/SwiftUI-View-Basics.md

 ---
 ## Notes on Basic View Types
 ### TabView
 A SwiftUI `TabView` is UIKit's `UITabBarController` counterpart.
-Here's a template of how to setup a `TabView`.
+Here's an example template for how to layout a `TabView` dynamically.

 ```Swift
 struct ContentView: View {